S0Imyr/P7-AlgoInvestTrade/README.md

 Open your terminal and navigate to your desired folder.

 Then follow these steps:
-1. Clone this repository by typing: `git clone https://github.com/S0Imyr/Projet-7.git`
+1. Clone this repository by typing: `git clone https://github.com/S0Imyr/Optimized-Investment-Algorithm.git`
-2. Access the newly created folder with the command: `cd Projet-7`
+2. Access the newly created folder with the command: `cd Optimized-Investment-Algorithm`
 3. Create a virtual environment for the project with
     - `python -m venv env` on Windows
     - or `python3 -m venv env` on macOS or Linux.